• Features

 Long-term inbox placement depends on building trust with email providers via predictable behavior and engagement metrics.

-Follow these best practices to establish that trust:
+Follow these best practices to avoid Shopify spam email issues:

 Establish consistent sending patterns

 Email providers can flag emails with irregular sending patterns as spam.
 Weekly newsletters every Tuesday at 10 AM become your expected pattern.
-Switch to daily blasts without warning, and spam filters can activate.
+Switch to daily blasts without warning, and spam filters may activate.

 Volume changes matter too.
 Scaling from small lists to large ones needs gradual progression.
 Email providers flag dramatic increases as potential security breaches.